Bg

 IN THIS ARTICLE:

-Just a heads-up: Every kid's sleep pattern is different and there's variation in what's normal.
-Although we have general guidelines for sleep hours, it's also a good idea to watch your child's mood and how energetic they feel.
-This can give you a better idea of what they really need in terms of sleep.
+A heads-up: Every kid's sleep pattern is different and there's variation in what's normal.
+Although we provide general guidelines for sleep hours, also keep tabs on your child's mood and energy levels to gauge if they’re getting enough rest.

 Here's a quick overview of what you may expect when it comes to 24 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.